 Close-up of where I ran a bead all around the edge.

-Now, I cut holes in the back of the tote. (pics of placement later) I used a razor blade, and cut a hole for the head to stick through.
+Now, I cut holes in the back of the tote.
+I used a razor blade, and cut a hole for the head to stick through.
 I also removed some of the insulation around it so it wouldn't touch the lightbulb.

 Picture of the socket being hot-glued in.

 Make sure you lay everything out before gluing/screwing it in.
-Here is a pic of how far away from the side I have the fan to ensure adequate airflow.
+Here is an image of how far away from the side I have the fan to ensure adequate airflow.

 And here is the wafer thermostat being installed.
 I used 2 screws about an inch long.